Conductivity of concentrated salt solutions: Introduction

-Recent attempts at improvements on the theory has been focused on a more sophisticated description of electrostatic and hydrodynamic effects.
+Recent attempts at improvements on the theory have been focused on a sophisticated description of so-called electrostatic and hydrodynamic effects based on microscopic concepts.
 Various techniques, such as the mean spherical approximation~\cite{dufreche.jf:2005,bernard.o:2023}, mode-coupling theory~\cite{chandra.a:1999,aburto.cc:2013}, density functional approach~\cite{chandra.a:1999,avni.y:2022}, and more~\cite{goldsack.de:1976,villullas.h:2005,banerjee.p:2019,naseri.b:2023,kalikin.nn:2024} have been employed.
 These publications involve additional parameters and contributions, and mostly rely on numerical calculations.
-This makes them difficult to use and limits prediction capabilities, but simple analytical formulas applied for concentrated solutions have not yet been obtained, although there have been some attempts to deduce them from microscopic theories.
-Useful analytical solution is known~\cite{bernard.o:1992}, but expressed in terms of special functions and can hardly be called simple. \citet{avni.y:2022} derived an approximate conductivity expression, but do not recognize its inapplicability at molar concentrations due to non physical behavior of electrophoretic and relaxation terms~\cite{vinogradova.oi:2024}.
-Recently we suggested a completely different line to attack the ionic electrophoresis problem~\cite{vinogradova.oi:2023b}.
-Assuming cations and anions of equal size, we have carried calculations of an electrophoretic term and derived an equation for a corresponding reduction in relative conductivity, $K/K_0$, that applies even at a \emph{very low dilution}.
-However, this paper has not given sufficient attention to the relaxation issue, which is traditionally invoked in the conductivity theories.
-It is also, in practice, unlikely that both cations and anions have exactly the same size, so the status of our theory for real salt solutions remains somewhat obscure.
+This makes them difficult to use and limits prediction capabilities, but simple analytical formulas that apply for concentrated solutions appear to be missing, although there have been some attempts to deduce them from microscopic theories.
+A useful analytical solution is known~\cite{bernard.o:1992}, but expressed in terms of special functions and can hardly be called simple or compact.
+A more recent approximate expression~\cite{avni.y:2022} is inapplicable at molar concentrations due to non physical behavior of both electrophoretic and relaxation terms~\cite{vinogradova.oi:2024}.
+Thus, in spite of importance for many fields, a theory that has the merit of yielding useful (approximate) analytical result for the conductivity of concentrated salt solutions as well as makes strong appeal to macroscopic arguments is still absent.